-Discover the essence of Wales on our hiking trip to all three of Wales' National Parks.
-Although a small country, it is second to none in its fascinating history, varied and stunning topography, and a warm and welcoming tradition of hospitality, and our hiking trip is a perfect mixture of hiking in stunning landscapes, interwoven with cultural encounters and experiences.
+Discover the essence of Wales to all three of Wales' National Parks.
+Although a small country, it is second to none in its fascinating history, stunning topography, & welcoming hospitality.
+This womens hiking trip to Wales is a perfect mixture of traversing stunning landscapes, interwoven with cultural encounters & experiences.

-Spending time in the land of dragons, temples, and tea is always an unforgettable experience.
+Spending time in the land of dragons, temples, and tea is an unforgettable experience.
 We'll begin our trip in Hanoi, Vietnam's capital, known for its bustling side streets and world-class street food.
 From Hanoi, we'll travel to the Sapa region where we'll hike through rice fields, explore limestone mountains, and visit a few of the colorful ethnic minority communities along the way.
 We'll then head north to Ha Long Bay where we'll spend our last few days in Vietnam, cruising the bay's beautiful blue waters aboard an ancient Chinese sailing ship.
 Our journey ends in Siem Reap, Cambodia where we'll experience its rich creative culture and the extraordinary temples of nearby Angkor.

 Are you ready to take the first step?